simonbengtsson/jsPDF-AutoTable/README.md

 doc.save('table.pdf');
 ```

-This plugin exports umd which means that you can use it together with build tools such as webpack, browserify and rollupjs.
-Simply make sure that you require the module and it should be registered correctly.
+See other examples in `/examples/examples.js` which is also the source code for the [demo](https://simonbengtsson.github.io/jsPDF-AutoTable/) documents.

+### Usage with module bundlers

+Use the `dist/jspdf.plugin.autotable.umd.js` with javascript bundlers such as requirejs and browserify.
+This plugin does no longer export umd in the default dist files as jspdf `<= 2.61` breaks umd by bundling a version of requirejs.

 The jspdf library itself has spotty support for module bundlers so you do have to make sure that you use a compatibly version of jspdf.
-I have had troubles with all official releases up to and including 1.2.61, but successfully tested with version 0.9.1 and 0.9.2 of a fork provided by [pavestru](https://github.com/pavestru/jsPDF).
+I have had troubles with all official releases up to and including 1.2.61, but the dist files in the jspdf repo should work.

-See other examples in `/examples/examples.js` which is also the source code for the [demo](https://simonbengtsson.github.io/jsPDF-AutoTable/) documents.
+For more information, check out the [the requirejs example](examples/requirejs) or [the browserify example](examples/browserify)

 ### Options
 All options below are used in `examples.js` so be sure to check it out if in doubt.